These tall, flaky, Ridiculously Easy Buttermilk Biscuits take less than 10 minutes to throw together. They’re also

 - Whisk flour, baking powder, baking soda, sugar,and salt in large bowl.

 - After buttermilk has been chilled in freezer for 10 minutes, combine it with 8 tablespoons of the melted butter.
 (Reserve the last tablespoon for brushing on the baked biscuits.)
 Stir with a fork until butter forms small clumps or globules.
 (See picture in post.)

-- Add buttermilk mixture to dry ingredients and stir with rubber spatula just until all flour is incorporated and batter pulls away from sides of bowl.
+Add buttermilk mixture to dry ingredients and stir with rubber spatula just until all flour is incorporated and batter pulls away from sides of bowl.
 Dough should be stiff and not super wet.
-If dough is wet, add more flour 1 tablespoons at a time, stirring to combine, until fairly stiff.
+If dough is wet, add more flour 1 tablespoon at a time, stirring to combine, until fairly stiff.

 - Generously flour a work surface.
 Dump biscuit dough from bowl onto prepared work surface and turn to coat all surfaces with flour.
 Knead on counter 5-6 times (about 30 seconds) .
 Flip over on work surface to coat with flour then pat into a 6-inch square.
 It should be 1 1/2-2-inches in height.

-- Cut four biscuits with a 2 1/2-inch biscuit cutter.
-Place biscuits of prepared sheet pan.
+Cut four biscuits with a 2 1/2-inch biscuit cutter.
+Place biscuits on prepared sheet pan.
 Knead scraps a few times till they hold together, then pat into a small rectangle and cut two more biscuits.
 Transfer last two biscuits to sheet pan, spacing about 1 1/2 inches apart.
 (See Café Tips in post for an even easier cutting technique).

 Place in oven and bake until tops are golden brown and crisp, 8 to 18 minutes. (start checking them after 8 minutes as ovens vary.
 You want them to be a nice golden brown, but not too brown - check the pictures above for correct color.)

 - Re-melt remaining tablespoon of butter in microwave, if necessary and brush tops of hot biscuits with melted butter.
 Serve and enjoy!

 Recipe adapted from Cooks Illustrated via Serious Eats